GluuFederation/docs-ce-prod/docs/source/admin-guide/oxtrust-ui.md

 -->

 ## Manage Custom Scripts
-The Gluu Server exposes interception scripts in places where it is common for organizations to implement custom workflows, or changes to the look and feel of the Gluu Server.
+The Gluu Server exposes interception scripts for organizations to implement custom workflows.
 The most commonly used scripts are for authentication, authorization, and identity synchronization.
-Each type of script has its own interface--in other words, what methods are available.
-For more information, see the reference page detailing each type of [interception script](./custom-script.md).
+For more information, see the [interception script](./custom-script.md) documentation.

 ![Manage Custom Scripts](../img/admin-guide/oxtrust/managecustomscriptsv4.png)